 Research and Policy

-As a lawyer, Bustamante participated in the drafting of a comprehensive report on a fundamental reform to the Colombian tax regime, which was presented to the Minister of Finance and the Colombian Congress.
-He also made policy recommendations on the implementation of tax incentives to investments in conflict areas and wrote multiple reports on the introduction of OECD-proposed alternatives to tackle tax evasion and profit shifting.
+As a lawyer, Bustamante participated in the drafting of a report suggesting a comprehensive reform to the Colombian tax system and made policy recommendations on tax incentives to investments in conflict areas.
+He also wrote multiple reports on the introduction of OECD-proposed alternatives to tackle tax evasion and profit shifting.
 Always interested in politics, Bustamante also worked as a volunteer for the campaign of candidate Sergio Fajardo in the 2018 Colombian presidential election.